brydoncheyney/dotfiles/README.md

 # dotfiles

-all of the dotfiles. inspired by [Brad Lill's disruptive thinking](https://github.com/bradylill/dotfiles)
+all of the dotfiles. inspired by [Brady Lill's disruptive thinking](https://github.com/bradylill/dotfiles)

 configuration files for: